-- 1. to promote broad consideration of issues in medical education, health care and health-care delivery; - 2. to promote the consideration of policy of the Association as set forth in the Preamble, Purposes and Principles of the American Medical Student Association; - 3. to gather information concerning the purposes and activities of these organizations; and - 4. to facilitate the development of inter-organization programs and activities of mutual benefit. - B. Administration of Liaisons - The panel of Liaisons shall be divided into two (2) groups by the C&L committee.
-The Executive Committee of the BOT shall be responsible for overseeing those liaisons to organizations designated as "Professional Relationships."
+- 1. The panel of Liaisons shall be divided into two (2) groups by the BOT, which is responsible for overseeing those liaisons to organizations designated as "Professional Relationships."
 The Public Relations Director shall be responsible for overseeing those liaisons to organizations designated as "Issue Based Collaborations/Specialty Organizations."
 Specific responsibilities of the overseers shall include: (2006) - a.
-The joint coordination of a liaison training session, at the end of national convention, the June meeting of the BOT, or at another time deemed appropriate by the Public Relations Director/ Executive Committee of the BOT.
-This training should include introduction to the structure of the liaison program, roles of the liaison position, and instruction on distribution of the annual liaison packets to partner organizations, content of reports and methods of reporting, and any additional training by the Public Relations Director/Executive Committee of the BOT.
+The joint coordination of a liaison training session, at the end of national convention, the Spring meeting of the BOT, or at another time deemed appropriate by the Public Relations Director and the BOT.
+This training should include introduction to the structure of the liaison program, roles of the liaison position, and instruction on distribution of the annual liaison packets to partner organizations, content of reports and methods of reporting, and any additional training by the Public Relations Director and the BOT.
 (2007) - b.
 Maintaining the list and contact information of all partner organizations and assigned AMSA liaisons. - c.
 Receiving and organizing reports submitted by liaisons, and facilitating the publication of reports, when appropriate, to the AMSA website. - d.
-Assigning certain liaison positions to Executive Committee and Staff members; and managing the solicitation of applications and selection of liaisons for positions potentially left unfilled by the mechanisms described in section D (below). - e.
-Distribute funds to liaisons, for the purposes described in section F (below).

-- 2. Liaison reports shall be submitted to the Public Relations Director or Executive Committee of the BOT via mail, e-mail, or the AMSA Web site; thus, a form on the Web site shall be made available to liaisons for the submission of these reports.
+Assigning certain liaison positions to the BOT and Staff members; and managing the solicitation of applications and selection of liaisons for positions potentially left unfilled by the mechanisms described in section D (below). - e.
+Distribute funds to liaisons, for the purposes described in section F (below). - 2.
+Liaison reports shall be submitted to the Public Relations Director or the BOT via mail, e-mail, or the AMSA Web site; thus, a form on the Web site shall be made available to liaisons for the submission of these reports.
 (2007) - 3.
 Termination of liaison positions will be at the request of either organization with which the liaison is involved (1998).
-Liaisons who fail to fulfill their responsibilities may be removed at the discretion of the C&L Committee and BOT.
-If a liaison to an organization with which communication is deemed vital to the Association is removed, a replacement liaison shall be assigned from among the Executive Committee and Staff members, at the discretion of the DSP and National President.
+Liaisons who fail to fulfill their responsibilities may be removed at the discretion of the BOT.
+If a liaison to an organization with which communication is deemed vital to the Association is removed, a replacement liaison shall be assigned from among the BOT and Staff members, at the discretion of the DSP and National President.
 (2007) - 4.
-The C&L Committee, of which the Public Relations Director and National President are ex officio members, shall annually review the liaison program-including the list of partner organizations, the methods of reporting and information distribution, and the funding of liaison activities-and make recommendations to the BOT regarding the continued development and success of the program.
+The BOT shall annually review the liaison program-including the list of partner organizations, the methods of reporting and information distribution, and the funding of liaison activities-and make recommendations to the BOT regarding the continued development and success of the program.